Marriage Problems will arise from time to time in your marriage? How you respond will result in a stronger marriage or a breakup.

 Learn to say little! and so much.
 Speak in the vocabulary of your actions.
 New choices that people make always help to fix marriage problems; discussions don’t.”

-#20: Don’t Think Marriage Counseling Is the Answer
+#20: Don’t Think Marital Therapy Is the Answer.

 You can’t fix your marriage problems overnight.
 Often, you have to take two steps forward and one step backward.
 It is not going to be rosy all the way, so be prepared for both laughter and tears.